What is Understand the Bible in a nutshell?

 From then on, your home page will show you the video that you’ve got up to in the course.
 If you close the site we will remember where you got up to and save it for next time.

-If you don’t visit for a week, you will receive a reminder email to come back (unless you’ve turned that feature off).
+If you don’t visit for a week, by default you will receive a reminder email to come back.
+(You can turn off emails if you want).

 Is there an audio alternative to the videos?

 Yes.
 Every session has both a video and an audio version.

 Yes!
 You can either use the website on mobile, or there are mobile apps for iOS and Android.
 You can find the links on every page in the side bar at the right, or down at the bottom of the page.

 There is a small nominal fee for the app, but the course content itself is free.